Frequently Asked Questions

 Who runs Spark?

-The Spark Innovation Programme is led by the National Fellow for Innovation and Change, Dr Ciara Carroll, with support from the National Quality Improvement Team and National Doctors Training and Planning (NDTP).
+The Spark Innovation Programme is led by the National Fellows for Innovation and Change, Dr Alan Hopkins and Dr Emilie Mahon, with support from the National Quality Improvement Team and National Doctors Training and Planning (NDTP).

 Who can attend Spark events?

 All healthcare staff are welcome to register for Spark events.

 Dr Alan Hopkins, Dr Emilie Mahon and the Spark team make regular site visits across the country - please come and talk to us at events, we are always delighted to talk to those with an interest in innovation!